 Common Car Accident Related Head Injuries

-Since not all injuries are alike, we wanted to go over the most common head injuries that one may sustain in an accident.
+Since not all injuries are alike, we want to go over the most common head injuries that one may sustain in an accident.
 We always advise that you seek medical treatment right after your accident.
-Even if you are not showing signs of injury, head injuries are very serious and need to be looked at right away.
+Even if you are not showing signs of injury, head injuries are very serious and need attention right away.

 - Concussion – A concussion usually occurs when you receive a violent blow to the head, violent shaking, or there is too much force from sudden acceleration and deceleration.
 What happens during a concussion is the trauma to your brain causes the blood vessels to stretch possibly causing nerve damage.
 Even if you think that you do not need to seek treatment for a concussion, please do.
 Concussions can be very serious and can result in impairments that can last a lifetime.
 Not all those who have suffered from a concussion lose consciousness, but experience bouts of feeling dazed and dizziness.
 A concussion does not always show up on a CAT scan or other diagnostic testing.
 Signs and symptoms of a concussion are: